T. Kimball Brooker Prize for Undergraduate Book Collecting

 The University of Chicago Library is pleased to sponsor the T. Kimball Brooker Prize for undergraduate book collecting.
 Mr. Brooker (PhD'96) established the Prize to foster a love of the book and to encourage book collecting among undergraduates.

 We welcome all second and fourth-year students at the University of Chicago to apply.

 Students are not expected to have collections that are large, valuable in monetary terms, or complete.
 Rather, the competition emphasizes thoughtfulness and intent in building a collection around the collector's interests.

 Past winners have collections focused on subjects that range from religion in ancient Egypt to feminist zines, from cover art to Latin American poetry.
-Learn more about last year's Prize Winners here!
+Learn more about past Prize Winners here!

 Additionally, each winner will receive a one-year membership to the Caxton Club, including a subscription to the monthly Caxtonian and access to all Caxton Club events and meetings; a copy of Other People’s Books: Association Copies and the Stories They Tell; and two complimentary passes for Caxton lunch or dinner meetings of the winner's choosing.